ssysarch/Chimera/README.md

 ## Test Deepfake Detection
-In the deepfake-detection directory, first update dataset paths in `dataset_paths.py` and then run the following command:
+In the deepfake-detection directory, first update dataset paths in `dataset_paths.py` and ensure that the deepfake detection model weights are in the `pretrained_weights` folder.

+The following command:
 ```bash
 ./test.sh
 ```
-This will run all the deepfake detection tests at once and save the results in the `results` directory.
+will run all the deepfake detection tests at once and save the results in the `results` directory.